 Tube flaring improves accessibility to the interior of the tubing.
 This is to facilitate insertion of tools, stents, wires, et cetera.
 Also, tube flares can be formed to create easier pathways to insert wires, optical fibers, and other instruments into the inside of the extrusion.

 Tube flanging is a modification frequently used to facilitate the attachment of tubings to fittings to provide an end to the tubing.
-Further more, each of the different types of flanges have different applications.
+Furthermore, each of the different types of flanges has different applications.

 Detroit Tube Products specializes in tube modifications and have since 1911 in a wide variety of end-uses and industries.
 Our knowledge and experience in tubular engineering make us the best choice for all of your tube modifying needs.
 We do everything from custom tube bending to tube flaring and flanging.
 For a professional grade tubing job, come to Detroit Tube Products to get the best experience.
 Finally, contact us today for more information on tube flaring and flanging also request a free quote today!